 9 Page(s) withheld entirely at this location in the file.
 One or more of the following statements, where indicated, explain this deletion.
 Deleted under exemption(s) with no segregable material available for release to you.
 Information pertained only to a third party with no reference to you or the subject of your request.
 Information pertained only to a third party.
-Your name is listed in the title only. × Document(s) originating with the following government agency(ies), was/were forwarded to them for direct response to you Page(s) referred for consultation to the following government agency(ies); as the information originated with them.
-You will be advised of availability upon return of the material to the FBI.
+Your name is listed in the title only. \boxtimes Document(s) originating with the following government agency(ies) C/A, was/were forwarded to them for direct response to you.
+Page(s) referred for consultation to the following government agency(ies); be advised of availability upon return of the material to the FBI.
 Page(s) withheld for the following reason(s): For your information: The following number is to be used for reference regarding these pages:

-WAR DEPARTMENT Military Intelligence Service Washington SEP 3 0 1943
+WAR DEPARTMENT Military Intelligenco Service Washington SEP 3 0 1943